Tod F. Schleier

 Tod considers his greatest legal victories to be State Dept. of Admin v.
 Schallock, 189 Ariz.
 250, 941 P.2d 1275 (1997) in which he obtained a $2,400,000 verdict in a sexual harassment case that was upheld by the Arizona Supreme Court and Murcott v.
 Best Western Inc., 198 Ariz.
 349, 8 P.3d 1088 (App.
 2000), where he obtained a $1,750,000 verdict that was also upheld on appeal.

-Tod was recently appointed by the Chief United States District Judge for the District of Arizona to serve on a committee to review applications and hold oral interviews for two full-time United States Magistrate Judge positions for the District Court in Phoenix.
-He was also recently selected by the United States District Judges to serve a three year term as an attorney representative to the Ninth Circuit Court of Appeals.
+In addition to his work in his practice, Tod was previously appointed by the Chief United States District Judge for the District of Arizona to serve on a committee to review applications and hold oral interviews for two full-time United States Magistrate Judge positions for the District Court in Phoenix.
+He was also selected by the United States District Judges to serve a three year term as an attorney representative to the Ninth Circuit Court of Appeals.

 In addition to handling cases, Tod also spends time assisting parties in resolving employment-related disputes as a mediator.
 Tod success as a mediator has been due to his lengthy experience in representing individuals and employers, as well as a strong belief that most employment-related disputes should be resolved short of parties expending significant time and resources on a legal battle.

 In 2007, Tod published his first book Deposing & Examining Employment Witnesses as a guide to practitioners covering all aspects of witness discovery and testimony.
-The book is available from James Publishing at www.jamespublishing.com
+The book is available from James Publishing at www.jamespublishing.com.
+The 10th Edition of the book is set to be published the Fall of 2020.

 Tod is licensed to practice law in the state and federal courts of the State of Arizona, the Ninth Circuit Court of Appeals, and the United States Supreme Court.